 French was my first love when it comes to languages.
 There’s an expression in French: “On revient toujours à son premier amour.”
-It means you always go back to your first love.
+It means that you always go back to your first love.
 I love French.
 I love all the languages that I have learned, but I have a special affection for French.

 French for Beginners - What You Need to Know